Irish passengers face flight disruptions as French workers strike

 People wait to know if their plane is cancelled or on time during a strike over French government’s plan to overhaul the country’s retirement system, at the Paris Orly airport on Thursday.
 Photograph: Eric Feferberg/AFP

-Air passengers travelling to and from France on Thursday are set to face serious disruptions as nationwide strikes kick off in response to plans to overhaul the French pension system.
+Air passengers travelling to and from France on Thursday are set to face serious disruptions as nationwide strikes kick off in response to pans to overhaul the French pension system.

 Public transport networks across France are due to almost completely shut down as French rail workers, public sector staff, air-traffic controllers and teachers take to the streets on Thursday.
 In Paris, 11 out of the 16 metro lines have shut completely while at least 90 per cent of regional trains have been cancelled.
 About half of scheduled Eurostar trains between Paris and London have also been cancelled.